 - World Class Disc Golf

 - Guided Hiking

 - Family Trout Fishing at nearby lakes

 - Tacking, Horse Care & Basic Horsemanship Lessons

 - Evening Campfires: singing, poetry, s’mores & more!

 - Kid’s Campouts

 - Horseshoes, foosball & pool tables

-5. The key ingredient of the dude ranch is its atmosphere, informal in manners and dress, a genuine hospitality, with guests known on a first name basis.
+5. The key ingredient of the dude ranch is its atmosphere.
+Informal in manner and dress, a genuine hospitality, and guests known on a first name basis.